thebreadboys/cloutdrop/README.md

 2. Create a new airdrop by filling out the launch form
 3. Set your distribution parameters and token details
 4. Monitor your airdrop's performance in the analytics dashboard
-5. Watch as participants claim their tokens with our engaging animation
+5. Watch as participants claim their tokens

 ## 🏆 Hackathon Achievement